Tools for Integrated Management of Childhood Illness

 • Generate data on health impact, cost-effectiveness, and feasibility of utilization of these tools in PHC settings, helping to address evidence gaps, inform national and global guidance, increase donor engagement, and incentivize manufacturers to innovate and governments to pursue adoption and scale-up.

-• Strengthen the market for next generation pulse oximeters (POs with additional features to measure respiratory rate, temperature, and/or hemoglobin), including developing a target product profile, collecting and sharing market intelligence, and conducting field evaluations.
+• Strengthen the market for next generation pulse oximeters (devices with additional features to measure respiratory rate, temperature, and/or hemoglobin), including developing a target product profile, collecting and sharing market intelligence, and conducting field evaluations.

 • Collaborate with national and global stakeholders to ensure pulse oximetry is included in IMCI/IMNCI guidelines and relevant child health policies, and develop scale-up plans for sustainable and long-term use.